Rock 'n' Roll Solutions to the Hubble Tension: Classification of scalar field solutions in cosmology

 \subsection{Stability of fluctuations}

 As demonstrated in the previous subsection, for $\phi^{2n}$ potentials in the range $(3 + w_b)~\geq~n~(1 - w_b)~>~2$, rolling solutions are irrelevant at late times, since the field redshifts more quickly than the oscillation amplitude.
 In fact, the rolling solutions are unstable for this range of $n$.
-The homogeneous equation of motion for linear fluctuations about the rolling solution,
+The homogeneous equation of motion for linear fluctuations about the rolling solution, written using $\log{a}$ as the time variable and assuming a background equation of state $w_b$, is